Managing custom buildpacks in Cloud Foundry

 cf update-buildpack BUILDPACK [-p PATH] [-i POSITION] [-s STACK] [--enable|--disable] [--lock|--unlock]

 This feature is also available through the API.
-See Lock or unlock a Buildpack in the Cloud Foundry API documentation.
+See the locked flag under Update a Buildpack in the Cloud Foundry API documentation.

 You can disable custom buildpacks for an entire deployment by adding disable_custom_buildpacks: true in your Cloud Foundry manifest under properties.cc.